• About

 Shallow soup bowl filled with three matzo balls in a vegetable soup.

-• Want fluffy, light floaters?
-Use approximately 1 tsp of baking powder per 1 cup of matzo meal or a combination of baking powder with seltzer water.
+• For fluffy, light floaters: Add approximately 1 teaspoon of baking powder per 1 cup of matzo meal and replace the chicken stock with seltzer water.
 Cook for a longer time.

-• What something in the middle?
-Use approximately 1/4 to 1/2 tsp of baking powder or seltzer per 1 cup of matzo meal or a combination of baking powder with seltzer.
+• For something in the middle: Use approximately 1/4 to 1/2 tsp of baking powder or replace half of the chicken stock with seltzer water per 1 cup of matzo meal.

-• Want sinkers?
-Don’t use either baking powder or seltzer and cook for less time.
+• For sinkers: Don’t use either baking powder or seltzer water and cook for less time.

 Raw and pre-rolled matzo balls.